UstadMobile/RESPECT-Requirements/README.md

 Terminology:

-* Provider app: the primary app used to manage course enrolments, student information, typically a Learning Management System (LMS) e.g. [Moodle](https://moodle.org), [Ustad Mobile](https://www.ustadmobile.com), etc. or Student Information System (SIS)
+* **Provider app**: the primary app used to manage course enrolments, student information, typically a Learning Management System (LMS) e.g. [Moodle](https://moodle.org), [Ustad Mobile](https://www.ustadmobile.com), etc. or Student Information System (SIS)
-* Consumer app: an education app (e.g. a math app, other subject app, library app, etc) that will consume information provided from the provider app (as above).
+* **Consumer app**: an education app (such as courseware, eg a math app, other subject app, library app, etc) that will consume information provided from the provider app (as above).

 # Components